 Set policies on the desks such as:

-1. Lead time for booking of desks – This allows you to indicate if staff can book the desk immediately or can only book 3 hours or 2 days in advance.
+1. Lead time for booking of desks – This allows you to indicate if staff can book the desk immediately or can only book in advance like 3 hours or 2 days in advance.

-2. Booking windows such as 8:00 am to 6:00 pm – This allows you to limit the timing that is allowed for bookings.
+2. Daily Booking windows – This allows you to limit the timing that is allowed for bookings such as from 8:00 am to 6:00 pm.

-3. Booking windows such as 12 months – This allows how far into the future staff can book a specific desk.
+3. Yearly Booking Windows – This allows how far into the future staff can book a specific desk such as for 12 months.

 4. Booking on weekends and public holidays – This indicates if staff is allowed to access the system on weekends or public holidays.